keithweaver/tutorials/setup-server.md

 Change all instances of `example.com`.
 If you use `nano` to save and write, press `command` + `o`, type the file name, press `command` + `x`.
 If you are using `vi` to save press `esc` then type `:wq`.

-1. Navigate to the write folder.
+1. Navigate to the right folder.
 ```
 cd ~/../etc/apache2/sites-available/
 ```